 Oct/Nov/Dec - spring.
 Changeable.
 10C to 25C

 Given changing climates which are a modern reality, these are a guide only.
 Traditionally, summer in New Zealand always started in December, and some years, that's true.
+Those cold temperatures tend to be in the mountains and early in the morning.

 Dress is informal and relaxed on most occasions.
 Smart casual clothes are acceptable at most restaurants and nightspots.
 Men are generally not expected to wear ties.
 In summer a light jacket or sweater should be included in your luggage should the weather turn cooler or you visit the high country.
 You can expect some rain, so include a light waterproof jacket or coat.
 Pack warm winter clothing if visiting between May and September.
 Layer your clothing.
 In New Zealand, especially in the back country, we usually have a base micro layer such as Icebreaker, a mid layer, and a windproof layer.
 You usually start the day wearing everything and finish the day with your lightest top on.